jweidley/Junos-Audit/README.md

 # Customizing the checks
 The check functions are located in the checkModles.py file.
 The function name gives you a clue as to its purpose.
 There are 2 general purpose functions for adding simple custom checks:
-  - checkCLIs: Has two lists that contain EXACT CLI commands.
+  - checkCLIs: Reads in the CLI commands from two files located in the Templates directory.
+Both files MUST contain the EXACT CLI commands.
 It is a simple should be there or shouldn't be there kind of check.
 This function does *NOT* use regular expressions and thats why the CLI must match exactly.

-    + badCliList is for commands that should NOT be in the configuration file (i.e. "set system services ssh root-login allow").
+    + unauthorized-cli-commands.txt: is for commands that should NOT be in the configuration file (i.e. "set system services ssh root-login allow").
 Entries in the badCliList will be flagged as failed (colored red) and added to the Corrective Actions section of the HTML file.

-    + requiredCliList is for commands that SHOULD be in the configuration file (i.e. "set system services ssh root-login deny").
+    + required-cli-commands.txt: is for commands that SHOULD be in the configuration file (i.e. "set system services ssh root-login deny").
 Entries in the requiredCliList will be flagged (colored green) as passed.

   - checkPartial: This function uses regular expressions so you can match keywords or partial CLI commands.
 Adding new checks is as simple as adding a new 'elif' condition inside the for loop.

-For more complex checking you can add a new function in the checkModules.py file and then call it from junosAudi.py.
+For more complex checking you can add a new function in the checkModules.py file and then call it from junosAudit.py.